tom-smith-okta/okta-api-center/gateways/aws/readme.md

 ### Okta

-These instructions follow a prescribed scenario, and assume that you have already completed the setup steps outlined in the `okta_setup` folder of this repo.
+These instructions assume that you have already set up your Okta tenant and can acquire access tokens from Okta by following the instructions in the [main readme of this repo](readme.md).

 As a result of those setup steps, you should have the following values on hand before proceeding: